 Before this rule, you’d just grab both the Chase Sapphire Preferred and the Chase Sapphire Reserve.
 Obviously, you can’t do that now.

-- My recommendation is to first start with the Chase Sapphire Preferred or the Chase Sapphire Reserve.
+- If you’re not willing to go the double dip route, then you’ll need to pick one of the cards to earn the bonus on.
+Pick either the Chase Sapphire Preferred or the Chase Sapphire Reserve.
 For those of you who are planning to double dip the travel credit, the Reserve is the one to go for.
-If you’re not planning to do the double dip, then go with the Preferred.
-If you’re new to travel hacking and want to take things easy, go with the Preferred (this is assuming they all have the same signup bonuses, of course).
+If you’re not planning to double dip the travel credit, then go with the Preferred.
+If you’re new to travel hacking and want to take things easy, go with the Preferred.

 - From there, snag yourself the United MPE, the Chase Marriott, and the Southwest Plus and Premier card in any order you want until you’re over 5/24.
 If you’re going for the Southwest Companion Pass, you’ll want to start with the Southwest cards first.